kzw/stalk/README.md

 		Stalk /etc/ssh/kh fuse.Stalk config=/etc/stalk/ssh.cf,allow_other,ro,noauto 1 2

+The first column `Stalk` can be replaced with another more descriptive name upto 32 characters long; letters, numbers, - and = are allowed.
+The second column is the mount point.
+The third column describes the file system; it tells `mount` command to look for specific external mount helper program.
 The following options in `/etc/fstab` option column are understood by *stalk*:
 `ro`, `verbose`, `debug`, `config=<path>`, `allow_other`.
 If `config` path is omitted the default is `/etc/stalk.cf`.
 Other options are equivalent to `-r`, `-v`, `-d`, `-a` flags to `stem` command.
 You can also put the standard `user` option in `/etc/fstab` to allow non-root user to do the mounting but also see the section for *FUSE* security.
 If `noauto` is omitted, you should also have `_netdev` option to prevent the system from mounting before network is available.

 Below is an example config file for mounting in the read-write mode.
 At the heart of read-write mode is a file system mounted in a loopback mode with root and